Big Tobacco Loses 11-Year Fight, Forced To Broadcast 'Dangers of Smoking' Ads - Slashdot

 those ads dont work (Score:1)

+those ads do nothing but encourage kids to smoke as a middle finger to the establishment its a proven fact.

+Indeed.
+Advertisements emphasizing the health hazards of smoking don't work well.
+But other ads do work well.
+Since the initial settlement in 1998, the biggest drop in smoking occurred in California, where instead of emphasizing health hazards, the state government tried to make smoking look "uncool", comparing it to breathing farts, and pointing out that it can cause impotence.
+Today, the smoking rate in California is 15%, compared to 30% in Kentucky, and 21% nationally.

-Today: punish devils, tomorrow: punish innocents (Score:1)
+Today: punish devils, tomorrow: punish innocents (Score:2)

 Imagine....a federal court orders you to advertise against your own business....this is a horrible precedent.